stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 1. An Interoperability Framework and Distributed Platform for Fast Data Applications [[Delgado 2016](https://doi.org/10.1007/978-3-319-31861-5_1)], which proposes quality measurements for comparing how frameworks support interoperability, particularly from a service architectural view.

-2. The FAIR Digital Object guidelines <span class="citation" data-cites="boninoFAIRDigitalObject">(Bonino et al. [2019](#ref-boninoFAIRDigitalObject))</span>, validated against its current implementations for completeness.
+2. The FAIR Digital Object guidelines [[Bonino 2019](https://github.com/GEDE-RDA-Europe/GEDE/blob/master/FAIR%20Digital%20Objects/FDOF/FAIR%20Digital%20Object%20Framework-v1-02.docx)], validated against its current implementations for completeness.

 3. A Comparison Framework for Middleware Infrastructures <span class="citation" data-cites="zarrasComparisonFrameworkMiddleware2004a">(Zarras [2004](#ref-zarrasComparisonFrameworkMiddleware2004a))</span>, which suggest dimensions like openness, performance and transparency, mainly focused on remote computational methods.

-4. Cross-checks against RDA’s FAIR Data Maturity Model <span class="citation" data-cites="bahimFAIRDataMaturity2020a">(Bahim et al. [2020](#ref-bahimFAIRDataMaturity2020a))</span> to find how the FAIR principles are achieved in FDO, in particular considering access, sharing and openness.
+4. Cross-checks against RDA’s FAIR Data Maturity Model [[Bahim 2020]] to find how the FAIR principles are achieved in FDO, in particular considering access, sharing and openness.

 5. EOSC Interoperability Framework <span class="citation" data-cites="corchoEOSCInteroperabilityFramework2021b">(Corcho et al. [2021](#ref-corchoEOSCInteroperabilityFramework2021b))</span> which gives recommendations for technical, semantic, organisational and legal interoperability, particularly from a metadata perspective.